lmfit/asteval/doc/safety.rst

 ``numexpr`` and ``sympy`` are interesting projects, they also actually use :py:func:`eval` internally, and are not at all safe against its exploits.
-Each of the respective developer groups have been aware of the problem for a decade or so.
+Each of the respective developer groups have been aware of the problem for many years.

 Prohibited Python statements and attributes